artfulrobot/uk.artfulrobot.civicrm.gocardless/README.md

 benefit.

-However... some might want the membership to start as soon as the mandate is setup, before waiting for the first payment.
+However... some might want the membership to start as soon as the mandate is set up, before waiting for the first payment.
 The current date logic is handled by core so this extension would need to override that in a couple of places to implement a different scheme.
 Since that is not specific to this payment processor, it might be better to do this as an enhancement to core, or a separate extension.

-## Note on setting up memberships.
+## Note on setting up memberships

 The "Auto-renew" option is required for the GoCardless payment processor to handle memberships.